The History and Legacy of the Silk Road

 The Romans first caught sight of silk while they were fighting the Parthians in war.
 Eventually the Romans bought silk from the Chinese (through the Parthians, of course) and the wearing of silk garments grew in popularity in Rome, so much so that Tiberius saw it as “an instrument of decadence” and banned men from wearing it, and the Roman state of Messenia had to forbid its women from wearing transparent silk dresses at religious initiations.

 Despite these measures, the silk trade continued to flourish.
 The material was increasingly becoming so expensive that Roman merchants were forced to look for ways to bypass the Parthian middlemen.
-One solution was travelling by sea from India, which the Parthian merchants tried to curtail by spreading news about the sea route’s dangers.
+One solution was travelling by sea on a maritime route from India, which the Parthian merchants tried to curtail by spreading news about the sea route’s dangers.

 The secret about the silkworms was discovered around 60 AD, but the Chinese managed to keep their silkworms under lock and key, so to speak, for around five more centuries–until the Byzantines came along.